 Since your school bills are one of the biggest expenses you may have over the course of your life, avoid going into debt over them when you apply for as many scholarships and grants as you can.
-Finding alternatives to student loans could be the key to getting an education without taking on any debt at all!
+Finding alternatives to student loans could be the key to getting an education without taking on any debts at all!

 Build Up Your Savings

 Medical expenses are actually the leading cause of debt in America.
-Just breaking your arm could lead to months of paying down your debt.
+Just breaking your arm could lead to months of paying down your debts.
 With good health insurance and enough money in your emergency fund, even unexpected medical bills won’t result in going into debt.

 Pay Your Existing Debt